|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Justin Taylan 2005

-in the Apoka Valley, near Barune, to the west of Port Moresby to the north of Fairfax Harbor.
+The 116th Station Hospital (Port Moresby) was located in the Apoka Valley, near Barune, to the west of Port Moresby in New Guinea.
+To the south is the northern edge of Fairfax Harbor.
 Also known as "Port Moresby Evacuation Hospital".

 Construction began on February 3, 1943 and was wholly constructed US Army 135th Medical Regiment, apart from roads and water reservoirs.